orianc/git-speed/README.md

 ## Customization 🎨

-You can customize the colors and style by directly modifying the `commit.sh` script.
+You can customize the colors and style by directly modifying the `bin/gitc` script.

 ## Contributing 🤝